seamplex/wasora/doc/reference.md

 ~~~

-In DAE problems, initial conditions may be either
+In DAE problems, initial conditions may be either:

- * equal to the provided expressions (`AS_PROVIDED`
+ * equal to the provided expressions (`AS_PROVIDED`)
- * the derivatives computed from the provided phase-space variables (`FROM_VARIABLES`
+ * the derivatives computed from the provided phase-space variables (`FROM_VARIABLES`)
- * the phase-space variables computed from the provided derivatives (`FROM_DERIVATIVES`
+ * the phase-space variables computed from the provided derivatives (`FROM_DERIVATIVES`)

-In the first case, it is up to the user to fulfill the DAE system at\ $t = 0$
+In the first case, it is up to the user to fulfill the DAE system at\ $t = 0$.
-If the residuals are not small enough, a convergence error will occur
+If the residuals are not small enough, a convergence error will occur.
-The `FROM_VARIABLES` option means calling IDA’s `IDACalcIC` routine with the parameter `IDA_YA_YDP_INIT`
+The `FROM_VARIABLES` option means calling IDA’s `IDACalcIC` routine with the parameter `IDA_YA_YDP_INIT`.
-The `FROM_DERIVATIVES` option means calling IDA’s `IDACalcIC` routine with the parameter IDA_Y_INIT
+The `FROM_DERIVATIVES` option means calling IDA’s `IDACalcIC` routine with the parameter IDA_Y_INIT.
-Wasora should be able to automatically detect which variables in phase-space are differential an
+Wasora should be able to automatically detect which variables in phase-space are differential and
 which are purely algebraic.
-However, the `DIFFERENTIAL` keyword may be used to explicitly define them
+However, the `DIFFERENTIAL` keyword may be used to explicitly define them.
-See the (SUNDIALS documentation)[https://computation.llnl.gov/casc/sundials/documentation/ida_guide.pdf] for further information
+See the (SUNDIALS documentation)[https://computation.llnl.gov/casc/sundials/documentation/ida_guide.pdf] for further information.

-##  `LOAD_PLUGIN`
+##  LOAD_PLUGIN

 Load a wasora plug-in from a dynamic shared object.